openedx/edx-documentation/en_us/shared/students/SFD_start_course.rst

 .. only:: Partners

-  For information about self-paced and instructor-paced courses, see :ref:`Differences Between Instructor- and Self-Paced Courses<SFD Course Pacing>`.
+  For more information, see :ref:`Course Availability` and :ref:`Differences Between Instructor- and Self-Paced Courses<SFD Course Pacing>`.

 .. only:: Open_edX